leekelleher/wyam-statuspage/README.md

 **Next step...**

 Wire this up to an AppVeyor CI build, using GitHub's webhook for "Issues" events, for [Continuous Integration][6].

+Here's an example of the outputted static HTML: <http://leekelleher.github.io/wyam-statuspage/>

 ---